 ### 32-Bit ### wget download.teamviewer.com/download/version_10x/teamviewer_linux.deb sudo gdebi teamviewer_linux.deb ### 64-Bit ### dpkg --add-architecture i386 wget download.teamviewer.com/download/version_10x/teamviewer_linux.deb sudo gdebi teamviewer_linux.deb

 Once installed, In order to use TeamViewer on Linux, the TeamViewer remote control daemon must be running.
 You can check out its status by executing the command below:

 Congratulations!
 You have successfully installed TeamViewer.
 Thanks for using this tutorial for installing TeamViewer on Debian 8 Jessie server.
-For additional help or useful information, we recommend you to check the official TeamViewer web site.
+For additional help or useful information, we recommend you check the official TeamViewer website.